Exmark Z Turf Equipment Backyard Life

 • Not all processors vacuum seal.
 (Some still use paper.)

-Essential Tools for a Deer Processing Kitchen
+Essential Tools for a Deer-Processing Kitchen

 1. Deer Cleaning Station

-Michael’s gambrel—a hanging metal device used to skin hides and fillet backstraps, tenderloins, and neck meat—is kept outside his kitchen.
-(This part of the process— namely, not contaminating the meat—takes a bit of practice to get right, Michael admits.)
+Michael’s gambrel—a hanging metal device used to skin hides and fillet backstraps, tenderloins and neck meat—is kept outside his kitchen.
+(This part of the process—namely, not contaminating the meat—takes a bit of practice to get right, Michael admits.)
 After the field dress is complete, deboning and quartering can begin.

 2. Game Processing Knives

-In the field and the kitchen, a fixed skinning knife is essential—not to mention preferable over a folding pocketknife.
+In the field and the kitchen, a fixed skinning knife is essential—not to mention, preferable over a folding pocketknife.
 Though easier to carry, folding knives are harder to clean.
 Fixed knives don’t have hidden areas that meat and fat can become lodged in.

 As for the ideal knife length, Micheal suggests a four-inch minimum blade.
 Namely, because some cuts of meat can be thick, and a shorter knife won’t get the job done as neatly.
-Also, don’t forget a good cutting board and a knife sharpener.
+Also, don’t forget a good cutting board and knife sharpener.

 3. Keep Your Options Open

-Michael’s game processing kitchen also has tools to give him a variety of final product options.
-These include a grinder, slicer, stuffer, and sealer.
-To illustrate, he says you can cut steaks, grind meat for use in chili or to make burgers, or slice it thin for jerky.
+Michael’s game-processing kitchen also has tools to give him a variety of final product options.
+These include a grinder, slicer, stuffer and sealer.
+To illustrate, he says you can cut steaks, grind meat for use in chili or to make burgers or slice it thin for jerky.
 A good meat lug, or plastic basin, is ideal for holding your cuts while deciding what you want to make with each.

 4. The Importance of Added Fat to Deer Meat